Substitution cipher: One-time pad

 In a mechanical implementation, rather like the Rockex equipment, the one-time pad was used for messages sent on the Moscow-Washington hot line established after the Cuban Missile Crisis.

 In modern cryptography

 Substitution ciphers as discussed above, especially the older pencil-and-paper hand ciphers, are no longer in serious use.
 However, the cryptographic concept of substitution carries on even today.
-From a sufficiently abstract perspective, modern bit-oriented block ciphers (e.g., DES, or AES) can be viewed as substitution ciphers on an enormously large binary alphabet.
+From an abstract perspective, modern bit-oriented block ciphers (e.g., DES, or AES) can be viewed as substitution ciphers on a large binary alphabet.
 In addition, block ciphers often include smaller substitution tables called S-boxes.
 See also substitution–permutation network.